kstenerud/concise-text-encoding/cte-specification.md

     [1 two 3.1 {} @nil]

-### Unordered Map
+### Map

-A unordered map associates objects (keys) with other objects (values), storing the key-value pairs in no particular order.
-Implementations must not rely on any incidental ordering.
+A map associates objects (keys) with other objects (values).
 Keys can be any mix of scalar or array types.
 A key must not be a container type, the `@nil` type, or any value that evaluates to NaN (not-a-number).
 Values can be any mix of any type, including other containers.

+A map is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash: